dalyIsaac/Whim/docs/docs/getting-started/troubleshooting.md

 If this doesn't work, dragging a window's edge will force a layout, which should fix the window's position.
 This is an area which could use further improvement.

 Examples of troublesome windows include Firefox and JetBrains Gateway.

+## Window launch locations

+Windows can launch windows in different locations.
+Additionally, interacting with some untracked windows like the Windows Taskbar can break focus tracking in Whim.

+To counteract this, the <xref:Whim.IRouterManager> has a <xref:Whim.IRouterManager.RouterOptions> property which can configure how new windows are routed - see the <xref:Whim.RouterOptions> enum.